Working-Title-MSFS-Mods/fspackages/docs/workingtitle-g3000/README.md

   - **A**: The single largest performance sink (when it comes to avionics) is the navigational map.
 The mod actually uses a completely new code base for the navmap that is _more_ performant than the default.
 However, the mod also allows many more features to be drawn on the map than is possible with the unmodded map (as well as allowing for two independent navmaps to be displayed on the MFD), which is where performance can start to suffer.
 Generally, the more _waypoints_ and _text labels_ drawn on the map, the greater the impact on performance.
 - **Q**: Does the mod support VNAV or inputting airways into the flight plan?
   - **A**: Not yet.
 Support will be coming with a future update.
+- **Q**: Why can't I see multiplayer traffic on the traffic displays?
+  - **A**: Currently only Live AI traffic is supported due to limitations in which traffic data is available to JS/HTML instruments.

 ### Credits
 - Custom city database is sourced from simplemaps (simplemaps.com/data/world-cities) under the CC Attribution 4.0 license.